jackdewinter/pymarkdown/docs/advanced_scanning.md

 `-id.md` will be scanned.
 If you specify a path of `?-id.md`, all files that start with a single character followed by `-id.md` will be scanned.
-If you specify a path of `*/*-id.md`, any file ending with `-id.md` in the directory subdirectoy of the current directory will be scanned.
+If you specify a path of `*/*-id.md`, any file ending with `-id.md` in the directory subdirectory of the current directory will be scanned.
 Bringing these together, if you specify a path of `*/a?c*-id.md`, any file in any subdirectory that starts with an `a`, then any character,